 To complete your registration, please confirm your email address by clicking the link in the email we’ve just sent you.
 If you can’t see the email in your inbox, it may have gone to your junk or spam folder instead.

 What’s a mutual fund?

-A mutual fund is a type of financial vehicle made up of a pool of investments, or money collected from many investors.
+A mutual fund is a type of actively managed financial vehicle made up of a pool of investments, or money collected from many investors.
 This pool is used to make lump sum investments in stocks, bonds and other assets that show high potential returns.
-Mutual funds are operated by professional active fund managers, who use the funds to make various investments intended to produce capital gains for the investors.
+Unlike ETFs, mutual funds only trade once a day after the markets close.
+Mutual funds are operated by professional fund managers who are responsible for actively managing the fund and trying to outperform the market.

 What’s the difference between an ETF and a mutual fund?

 The main difference between ETFs vs mutual funds is that mutual funds are actively managed, whereas ETFs are passively managed.
 While they have a lot in common, like consisting of a mix of different assets, there are more differences, too.
 Mutual funds allow for buying or selling assets within the fund to help investors make a profit, despite shifting markets.
 ETFs can be bought and sold in a similar way to stocks and tend to track a specific market index.

 Some of the key differences between ETFs and mutual funds are the following:

 |How they’re managed||ETFs are passively managed funds that track a market index and make profits based on the tracked index performance.||Mutual funds are run by an active fund manager, who usually has a team of analysts who attempt to beat the market.|

 |Expense ratio||Passively managed funds are comparatively inexpensive, and some offer expense ratios** as low as 0.05%.||The average annual expense ratio of actively managed funds is around 0.67%.
 Expense ratios can differ, based on the type of mutual fund you invest in.|